Student Life / Student Services

 Social gatherings and events, plays, movies, concerts, lectures, recitals, and art exhibits are scheduled on campus throughout the year.
 Eleven colleges and universities in the area provide constant opportunities for social and cultural enrichment.
 The Buffalo area is well known for its architectural and historical heritage; its cultural vitality in the form of art galleries, history and science museums, a zoo and a botanical garden, theaters, clubs, music groups, and a wonderful philharmonic orchestra; and its professional football, hockey, and baseball teams.
 Scores of good restaurants cater to down-home American, ethnic, health food and gourmet cuisine (as well as fast-food) tastes in dining.
 There are theme parks at Darien Lake and Niagara Falls.
 Lake Erie and Lake Ontario beaches provide swimming and boating.
 Cross-country ski and hiking trails are everywhere in suburban Buffalo, and downhill ski slopes are an hour’s drive away.
 The Genesee River Gorge, the Finger Lakes, and the Southern Tier woods and waterways offer nearby outdoor recreation all year.
 The Artpark, Chautauqua, and Niagara-on-the-Lake festivals and special events enrich Western New York’s cultural and intellectual life.
 The city’s metropolitan area bus system serves the campus and the Buffalo subway runs from downtown to a point on Main Street a mile away from Daemen.

 All students are assigned advisors - full time faculty in the department of each student’s declared major - who are available during registration periods and throughout the academic year to assist students interested in majors within specific academic divisions.
-Students who have not yet declared a major are advised by professional staff advisors.
+Students who have not yet declared a major are advised by professional staff advisors in the Office of Academic Advisement.
 The Director of Academic Advisement, academic advisors, and faculty advisors are available to help students make appropriate decisions related to scheduling, course sequencing, degree requirements, changing majors, and other college regulations.

 The Academic Advisement office works closely with students and offers guidance on academic, personal, and social matters.
 Academic Advisement staff monitor students’ academic progress, assist students with their adjustment to the College, maintain close contact with the faculty, and provide special counseling to students on academic probation.